 You don’t need to work in a dental office in Edmond, OK to know that smoking ranks as the most destructive habit a patient can have that threatens both their oral and overall health.
-Not only does smoking contribute to the development of cardiovascular and lung disease, the habit also contributes to the development of chronic bad breath, tooth decay, plaque buildup, and gum disease.
+Not only does smoking contribute to the development of cardiovascular and lung disease, but the habit also contributes to the development of chronic bad breath, tooth decay, plaque buildup, and gum disease.

-Patients who spend years smoking also have a higher risk for permanent tooth loss, a problem usually treated with the placement of a dental implant.
+Patients who spend years smoking also have a higher risk of permanent tooth loss, a problem usually treated with the placement of a dental implant.
 Unfortunately for smokers, the risk of implant failure greatly increases for patients who smoke.
-This makes smoking a habit that not only destroys your oral health, but makes it far more difficult to receive the right kind of care at our dental office in Edmond, OK.
+This makes smoking a habit that not only destroys your oral health but makes it far more difficult to receive the right kind of care at our dental office in Edmond, OK.

 On the positive, the cessation of smoking significantly lowers a patient’s risk for developing not only lung and oral cancers, but oral health problems like gingivitis, periodontitis, and permanent tooth loss.

 If not yet convinced about the risk smoking presents to your oral health, here are some of the biggest effects smoking can have on your teeth and gums.

 Research has shown that tobacco smoke contains around 7,000 different chemicals, including carbon monoxide, arsenic, cadmium, butane, acetic acid, acetone, lead, formaldehyde, tar, benzene, ammonia, and many more.
 Many of these toxic chemicals work to breakdown and destroy tooth enamel, making the teeth of smokers far more susceptible to the effects of decay.
 Others, such as carbon monoxide and arsenic, are deadly when ingested at a higher dose.